-- Awesome Music: "Harlem Nocturne" by Earle Hagen, the theme song of the 1980's TV series.
+- Awesome Music: "Harlem Nocturne" by Earle Hagen, the theme song of the 1980's TV series, which Hagen wrote.

 - They Changed It, Now It Sucks!: Spillane was bitterly amused—at best—about the movie version of Kiss Me Deadly, for the changes it made both to the story (changing it from a Mafia-oriented yarn to one about a nuclear powder keg) and to Hammer himself (making him into a "divorce dick" who routinely pulls scams on both sides of the case).

 - Values Dissonance: Hammer hates commies, queers and marijuana dealers with equal passion.
 When the character was watered down for the Stacy Keach series, his old fashioned values were often played for laughs; e.g. Hammer's love for cigarettes at odds with the growing social disdain for smoking.